ttulka/ddd-example-ecommerce-kotlin/README.md

 ### Where to Next

-Check out the alternative Java version with additional concepts in action:
+Check out the alternative Java version in action with additional concepts such as Microfrontends:

 https://github.com/ttulka/ddd-example-ecommerce